Multi-level skin resurfacing

 During the two weeks prior to the outpatient treatment, it will be necessary to prepare the skin using specific products:

-A daily use of topical tretinoin strictly under medical prescription could facilitate the smooth penetration of the peeling agent, as well as the daily application of a sunscreen could prevent post-inflammatory hyperpigmentation.
+- Daily use of topical tretinoin strictly under medical prescription could facilitate the smooth penetration of the peeling agent, as well as the daily application of sunscreen could prevent post-inflammatory hyperpigmentation.

 Instructions for the patient before treatments.

 - Avoid tanning and direct sun exposure in the two weeks before the treatment.

 - During the treatment apply a sunscreen SPF 30 or higher.

 - Apply the topical products prescribed to prepare the skin for the treatment.